 Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 52 of 63
+Page 53 of 64

-- I.33 Limited activity only is allowed between fifty feet (50') and seventy-five feet (75') to any resource area.
-Mitigation must be provided for any work between fifty feet (50') to one hundred feet (100') of any resource area.
-Definitions of "work", "disturbance", "limited activity" and "mitigation" shall be as defined in the Arlington Regulations for Wetlands Protection (2015), Section 4 and 25. <confirm invasive species control is exempted from 31, 32, 33>I.34 The Applicant shall revise and provide to the Board the Long-Term Pollution Prevention & Operations and Maintenance Plan to include requirements for inspection and cleaning of trench drains and the roof stormwater outlet to ensure these are functional prior to significant rain events as well as maintenance of the compensatory flood storage areas to ensure these remain functional and will provide the anticipated flood storage. - I.35 The Applicant shall revise the Long-Term Pollution Prevention & Operations and Maintenance Plan to include provisions for maintenance and cleaning of compensatory flood storage areas to ensure these remain functional. <for discussion> - I.36 The Board finds that the Applicant must provide adequate quantity of vegetation and that said vegetation shall be maintained to provide the resource area values protected by the Bylaw.
-Further, the Applicant shall submit an Invasive Species Management Plan for work in the AURA and other resource areas which identifies the location of invasive species management, species and quantities of invasive plants to be managed, and methods of removal and control of each species. <for discussion> - I.40 Any building or site dewatering operations shall conform to the following: - 1.
-The Applicant shall notify the Conservation Commission that dewatering is required prior to commencing any dewatering operations. - 2.
+- I.36 The Board finds that the Applicant must provide adequate quantity of vegetation and that said vegetation shall be maintained to provide the resource area values protected by the Bylaw.
+Further, the Applicant shall submit an Invasive Species Management Plan for work in the AURA and other resource areas which identifies the location of invasive species management, species and quantities of invasive plants to be managed, and methods of removal and control of each species. <for discussion> as indicated in Condition C.1. <duplication> - I.37 < This proposed condition has been removed.> - I.38 < This proposed condition has been removed. > - I.39 < This proposed condition has been removed.> - I.40 Any building or site dewatering operations shall conform to the following: - 1.
+The Applicant shall notify the Conservation Commission and DPW that dewatering is required prior to commencing any dewatering operations. - 2.
 Any catch basins, drains, and outfalls to be used in dewatering operations shall be cleaned out before operations begin. - 3.
 Any water discharged as part of any dewatering operation shall be passed through filters, on-site settling basins, settling tank trucks, or other devices to ensure that no observable sediments or pollutants are carried into any Resource Area, street, drain, or adjacent property.
 Filtering is essential to remove any automotive pollutants from the water prior to discharge. - 4.
-Measures shall be taken to ensure that no erosion or scouring shall occur on public or private property, or on the banks or bottoms of water bodies, as a result of dewatering operations. - 5.
-Dewatering shall not take place in any manner that leads to water being discharged or allowed to flow onto property not under the control of the Applicant without the expressed consent of that property owner.
+Measures shall be taken to ensure that no erosion or scouring shall occur on public or private property, or on the banks or bottoms of water bodies, as a result of dewatering operations.
+Discharges are to be set back at least fifty feet (50') from BVW and IVW. - 5.
+Dewatering shall not take place in any manner that leads to water being discharged or allowed to flow onto property not under the control of the Applicant without the express written consent of that property owner. - I.41 The Applicant is to ensure that the proposed rain garden(s) will function as intended pursuant to the stormwater management plan.